Meetings and Events

 Red Pencil 6: Tracking Changes in Editing

-Our 2017 conference will be Saturday, September 23 at Bastyr University in Kenmore, Washington.
+Our 2017 conference was held on Saturday, September 23 at Bastyr University in Kenmore, Washington.
 More info coming soon!